 Are you considering buying a commercial grade dehumidifier?
 Like many who start researching dehumidifiers, you likely have a humidity problem and want to know if buying a dehumidifier can solve it and protect your property and assets.
-Or you might be sure you need a dehumidifier and now want to know how to shop for the best one.
+Or you might be sure you need a dehumidifier and now you want to know how to shop for the best one.

 Technically, humidity represents the amount of water vapor in the atmosphere.
 When the air is humid, it feels wet, thick and heavy.
 Humidity may also be accompanied by a musty or other unpleasant odor.
 You may see mold, condensation, water damage or other signs of excess moisture.